raspberrypilearning/fetching-the-weather/worksheet.md

 1. Click on `Menu` > `Programming` > `Python3 (IDLE)` to open a new Python shell, then click on `File` > `New File`.

 1. The first thing you'll need is a few Python modules.
-One of them is not in the standard library, but you can install it from the [Software Requirements page](https://raspberrypi.org/learning/fetching-the-weather/requirements/software/).
+One of them is not in the standard library, but you can install it from the [Requirements page](https://raspberrypi.org/learning/fetching-the-weather/requirement/).

     ``` python
     from requests import get